Fatima-3015/KaamYaar/README.md

 The idea for **KaamYaar** came from a real-life observation.

-During my observation, I noticed that many skilled workers in Pakistan, such as electricians, plumbers, painters, carpenters, masons, and laborers, often work temporarily under contractors.
+During my observation, I noticed that many skilled workers in Pakistan—such as electricians, plumbers, painters, carpenters, masons, and laborers—often work temporarily under contractors.
 Once a project is completed, many of these workers become unemployed and spend days or even weeks searching for their next opportunity.

 At the same time, many employers struggle to find reliable skilled workers nearby.

 This real-world problem inspired me to develop **KaamYaar**, a platform that enables employers and skilled workers to connect directly without relying on contractors or middlemen, making it easier for workers to find nearby job opportunities and for employers to hire trusted workers quickly.